-Having seen the joint application filed by the Attorney General and the accused on the 17th October, 2011, whereby, after declaring that in the event that the accused was filing a guilty plea to the charges brought forward in his regard in the above referred to Bill of Indictment, requested that the punishment to be awarded should consist of a term of imprisonment of eight (8) years and the imposition of a fine of twenty three thousand Euros (€23,000) together with all the other sanctions and consequences that are mandatorily prescribed by law upon conviction in terms of the provisions of the Dangerous Drugs Ordinance Chapter 101 of the Laws of Malta, including the confiscation of any monies and movable and immovable properties of the accused.
+Having seen the joint application filed by the Attorney General and the accused on the 9th January, 2012, whereby, after declaring that in the event that the accused was filing a guilty plea to the charges brought forward in his regard in the above referred to Bill of Indictment, requested that the punishment to be awarded should consist of a term of imprisonment of eleven (11) years and the imposition of a fine of twenty five thousand Euros (€25,000) together with the other sanctions and consequences that are prescribed by law upon conviction in terms of the provisions of the Dangerous Drugs Ordinance Chapter 101 of the Laws of Malta, including the confiscation of any monies and other movable and immovable property of the accused.

-Having seen that in today's sitting the accused, in reply to the question as to whether he was guilty or not guilty of the charges preferred against him under the three counts of the Bill of Indictment, stated that he was pleading guilty thereto;

-Having seen that this Court then warned the accused in the most solemn manner of the legal consequences of such statement and allowed him a short time to retract it, according to Section 453 (Chap.
+Having seen that in today's sitting the accused, in reply to the question as to whether he was guilty or not guilty of all the charges preferred against him under the counts of the Bill of Indictment, stated that he was pleading guilty thereto; Having seen that this Court then warned the accused in the most solemn manner of the legal consequences of such statement and allowed him a short time to retract it, according to Section 453 (Chap.
 9);

-Having seen that the accused being granted such a time, persisted in his statement of admission of guilt;
+Having seen that the accused, after being granted such a time, persisted in his statement of admission of guilt;

-Now therefore declares Agboola Remilekun Kamorudeen guilty of all three counts in the Bill of Indictment, namely:-
+Now therefore declares Bunch Onyemachi Nnaka guilty of all counts in the Bill of Indictment, namely of having:-

-- 1. that on the 22nd day of August, 2008 and during the previous days with criminal intent, with another one or more persons in Malta, or outside Malta, conspired for the purpose of selling or dealing in drugs (cocaine) in the Maltese Islands against the provisions of the Dangerous Drugs Ordinance (Chapter 101 of the Laws of Malta) or by promoting, constituting, organizing or financing such conspiracy, and this according to the First Count of the Bill of Indictment: - 2. that on the 22nd day of August (2008), with criminal intent, imported or exported, or cause to be imported or exported, or taken any steps preparatory to importing or exporting, any dangerous drug (cocaine) into or from Malta in breach of the provisions of the Dangerous Drugs Ordinance, Chapter 101 of the Laws of Malta, and this according to the Second Count of the Bill of Indictment; - on the basis of the facts and circumstances 3. narrated above having, with criminal intent, of being in possession of a dangerous drug (cocaine) as specified in the First Schedule of the Dangerous Drugs Ordinance, Chapter 101 of the Laws of Malta when he was not in possession of an import or an export authorization issued by the Chief Government Medical Officer in pursuance of the provisions of paragraphs 4 and 6 of the Ordinance, and when he was not licensed or otherwise authorized to manufacture or supply the mentioned drugs, and was not otherwise licensed by the President of Malta or authorized by the Internal Control of Dangerous Drugs Regulations (G.N.
-292/1939) to possession of the mentioned drugs, and failed to prove that the mentioned drugs were supplied to him for his personal use, according to a medical prescription as provided in the said regulations and this in breach of the 1939 Regulations on the Internal Control of Dangerous Drugs (G.N.
-292/1939) as subsequently amended by the Dangerous Drugs Ordinance, Chapter 101 of the Laws of Malta and which drug was found under circumstances denoting that it was not intended for his personal use, and this according to the Third Count of the Bill of Indictment.
+- 1. on the 1st day of September, 2009, conspired for the purpose of selling or dealing in drugs (heroin) in the Maltese Islands against the provisions of the Dangerous Drugs Ordinance (Chapter 101 of the Laws of Malta) or by promoting, constituting, organizing or financing such conspiracy and this according to the First Count of the Bill of Indictment; - 2. on the 1st day of September, 2009, imported or exported, or cause to be imported or exported, or taken any steps preparatory to importing or exporting, any dangerous drug (heroin) into or from Malta in breach of the provisions of the Dangerous Drugs Ordinance, Chapter 101 of the Laws of Maltand this according to the Second Count of the Bill of Indictment; - on the 1st day of September, 2009 of being 3. in possession of a dangerous drug (heroin) as specified in the First Schedule of the Dangerous Drugs Ordinance, Chapter 101 of the Laws of Malta when he was not in possession of an import or an export authorization issued by the Chief Government Medical Officer in pursuance of the provisions of paragraphs 4 and 6 of the Ordinance, and when he was not licensed or otherwise authorized to manufacture or supply the mentioned drugs, and was not otherwise licensed by the President of Malta or authorized by the Internal Control of Dangerous Drugs Regulations (G.N.
+292/1939) to be in possession of the mentioned drugs, and failed to prove that the mentioned drugs were supplied to him for his personal use, according to a medical prescription as provided in the said regulations and this in breach of the 1939 Regulations on the Internal Control of Dangerous Drugs (G.N.
+292/1939)

+subsequently amended by the Dangerous Drugs Ordinance, Chapter 101 of the Laws of Malta and which drug was found under circumstances denoting that it was not intended for his personal use, and this according to the Third Count of the Bill of Indictment: